sasha-agafonov/hydraulic-erosion/README.md

 _______________________________________________________________________________________________________________

-COMPATIBILITY:
+#### COMPATIBILITY:

 Tested to run on SoC Linux, but should work on other Linux distributions.

 _______________________________________________________________________________________________________________

-KNOWN ISSUES:
+#### KNOWN ISSUES:

-It is inadvisable to run the application in a virtual machine or on a remote computer (e.g. using VPN), as the mouse movement is not registered correctly and makes navigating the scene difficult.
+It is inadvisable to run the application inside a virtual machine or on a remote computer (e.g. using VPN), as the mouse movement is not registered correctly and makes navigating the scene difficult.

 _______________________________________________________________________________________________________________

-OBTAINING THE SOURCE CODE:
+#### OBTAINING THE SOURCE CODE:

 Either use the following command in a terminal: git clone https://github.com/Alexander-Agafonov/terrain